Research-Software-Kent/research-software-kent.github.io/_posts/2022-12-02-hello-world.md

 ---
 layout: post
-title: "Why Rsearch Software Kent? and mailing list"
+title: "Why Research Software Kent?"
 categories: misc
 ---

-We have just launched this website, with the aim of collecting together people at Kent are interested via our network.
-The best way to join is to sign-up to our [mailing list](https://lists.kent.ac.uk/sympa/info/research-software-kent) to hear about events in 2023.
+We have just launched this website, with the aim of collecting together people at Kent are interested in joining our network to support the role of software in research.
+The best way to join is to sign-up to our
+[mailing list](https://lists.kent.ac.uk/sympa/info/research-software-kent) to hear about events in 2023.